Jennie421/process_audio_diary/README.md

 ##### Transcript Processing Details <a name="transcript"></a>

 __JL 22/06/16:__
 Only sections relevant to FRESH_17 analysis are explained here.
-For documentation of the original code please visit github page [https://github.com/dptools/process_audio_diary]
+For documentation of the original code please visit [github page here](https://github.com/dptools/process_audio_diary)

 To initiate the transcript side of the pipeline, navigate to the repository folder and run: